AIQmadrasah/assalaaminstitute.org/README.md

 # assalaaminstitute.org
-The official website for Assalaam Institute of Quraan
+The official website of Assalaam Institute of Quraan